nrfconnect/sdk-nrf-bm/samples/bluetooth/hello_softdevice/README.rst

 Overview
 ********

-The sample demonstrates the basic management of the SoftDevice in |NCSL|.
+The sample demonstrates the basic management of the SoftDevice in |BMlong|.
 It shows how to enable and disable the SoftDevice, handle various types of events related to the SoftDevice, and manage Bluetooth LE functionality.

 Programming the S115 SoftDevice